EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter3.md

 ### UI for MVC Scaffolding wizard

-The scaffolding wizard will aid you in creating the view by providing point a click configuration screen.Use the scaffolding wizard to create an interactive Kendo Grid view of invoices for the Team Efficiency Dashboard.
+The scaffolding wizard will aid you in creating the view by providing point a click configuration screen.
+Use the scaffolding wizard to create an interactive Kendo UI grid view of invoices for the Team Efficiency Dashboard.
 By enabling grid features like: sorting, paging and exporting users will be able to analyze and share data in a familiar way.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Scaffold a Grid view of invoices
+    <b>Exercise</b>: Scaffold a grid view of invoices
 </h4>

 Start the scaffolding wizard by **right-clicking Controllers > Add > New Scaffolded Item**